 Organization solutions for the artwork your child brings home.

-There is a good chance that you are starting to wonder what to do with all the artwork your child has been bringing home since August.
-My three-year-old comes home with multiple masterpieces daily.
+Are you overwhelmed with all the artwork and projects your kids bring home from school.
+My five-year-old comes home with multiple masterpieces daily.
 While I love evidence that his creativity is nurtured at school, the sheer amount of paper that enters our home can be overwhelming at times.
 So, let’s look at my method for making sure that your child’s artwork doesn’t mean more work for you!

 The key is to have a designated place where artwork and memorabilia go immediately after it enters the home.
 The easiest method is to set up a file folder box with legal sized file folders.
 Legal sized folders work best because they accommodate a wide variety of sizes.
 Label the folders by month and any other appropriate categories (more on this in a bit).